saifaustcse/git-workflow-and-commands/README.md

        1- $ cd to your Project
        2- $ git init
-       3- $ git add --all
+       3- $ git add --all or git add .
        4- $ git commit -m "first commit"
        5- $ git remote add origin github.com/saifaustcse/new_repository
        6- $ git push -u origin master

 5. ### Add/Delete Files

-       # Add the specified file to the Index.
+       # Add the specified file from the current directory to the staging.
        $ git add [file1] [file2] ...

-       # Add the specified directory to the Index, including subdirectories.
+       # Add the specified directory from the current directory to the staging, including subdirectories.
        $ git add [dir]

-       # Add all the files in the current directory to the Index.
+       # Add all the files from the current directory to the staging.
        $ git add .

        # If unwanted files were added to the staging area but not yet committed.